 - ±Calcification, hydrocephalus

 - FLAIR: hyperintense periventricular signal secondary to transependymal CSF flow/interstitial edema from hydrocephalus

 - T2*/GRE/SWI: black signal blooming secondary to calcification or hemosiderin deposition

-- Magnetic resonance angiogram (MRA): may see flow-related signal within the tumor
+- MRA: may see flow-related signal within the tumor

 - MRS: elevated Cho, absent NAA, lactate peak if necrotic, elevated myoinositol may differentiate from choroid plexus carcinoma